Solving Non-linear Least Squares

 Step 4, which is a one dimensional optimization or Line Search along \(\Delta x\) is what gives this class of methods its name.

 Different line search algorithms differ in their choice of the search direction \(\Delta x\) and the method used for one dimensional optimization along \(\Delta x\).
 The choice of \(H(x)\) is the primary source of computational complexity in these methods.
-Currently, Ceres Solver supports three choices of search directions, all aimed at large scale problems.
+Currently, Ceres Solver supports four choices of search directions, all aimed at large scale problems.

 1. STEEPEST_DESCENT This corresponds to choosing \(H(x)\) to be the identity matrix.
 This is not a good search direction for anything but the simplest of the problems.
 It is only included here for completeness.